 New expats are likely to be under a great deal of stress and making friends and receiving social support is one of the best ways to manage this.
 If you don’t already speak the native language, of course do your best to learn it, but finding others that speak your language is of real importance.
 Having people you can communicate with at a high level, sharing feelings and feeling that you are being listened to and understood is a key component of social support.
 This can provide much needed familiarity and reassurance while navigating the first weeks or months of relocation.

 Once you make one local friend, over time you’re likely to meet their local friends.
 With the benefit of a mutual friend, someone who can introduce you to others this opens the door to an exponential amount of new local friend making possibilities.
-It just takes that first connection (which can be easily be established at an Expat event) to set off this positive chain of events.
+It just takes that first connection (which can be easily be established at an expat event, like the ones organised by Sojoourn) to set off this positive chain of events.

 Thank you to our contributor: Philippa Crichton

-Philippa is social psychologist MSc with a corporate background.
+She is social psychologist MSc with a corporate background.
 She works with companies to help them understand social issues challenging their development, working with them to communicate effectively and create a positive change in the behaviour of their employees and clients.
-She is an experienced in multicultural communication and has worked internationally as well as living in Italy and France.
-She’s passionate about raising awareness of mental health in expats.
+She is experienced in multicultural communication and has worked internationally as well as living in Italy and France.
+She’s passionate about raising awareness of mental health issues concerning expats.